 Disabled or aging veterans and their surviving spouses frequently struggle to afford care essential for maintaining their quality of life.
 To help veterans and their families afford the expense of specialized care, the U. S. Department of Veterans Affairs has a program called Aid and Attendance that offers financial assistance for eligible individuals.

-The Hackensack, NJ law office of Giro & Associates, LLC can help you determine your eligibility and apply for benefits at no cost to you.
+The River Edge, NJ law office of Giro & Associates, LLC can help you determine your eligibility and apply for benefits at no cost to you.

 All living, disabled wartime veterans receive a pension for their service to the country.
 The Aid and Attendance program is available as a pension supplement to veterans at least 65 years old, with little to no income.
 Aid and Attendance also gives financial assistance to permanently disabled veterans who are under 65 years old and can no longer work due to their disability.
 Aid and Attendance benefit amounts are not determined by the severity of injuries incurred during wartime conditions.

 Aid and Attendance offers financial help programs entitled "VA Aid and Attendance" or "Housebound Benefits as a Survivor or Veteran".
 Eligibility for either program requires the veteran receiving a pension, or a surviving spouse of a veteran, meets one or more of the following criteria:

 While Aid and Attendance benefits can defray the costs of living in an assisted living facility, a nursing home, or pay for in-home care, veterans cannot get Housebound and Aid and Attendance financial assistance at the same time.
 They veteran spends the majority of their time in the home due to a permanent disability.

 The VA has established 2022 "countable" income requirements that qualify veterans or their surviving spouses for assistance.